Choosing weight loss surgery in Northern Virginia can be a life-changing commitment and a decision to be made with care.

-Choosing weight loss surgery is a life-changing commitment and a decision to be made with care.
-Reston Hospital Center is proud to offer surgical weight loss options to obese patients whose nonsurgical attempts to lose weight have been unsuccessful.
+Reston Hospital Center's weight loss clinic is proud to offer surgical weight loss options, such as bariatric surgery or gastric bypass surgery, to obese patients whose nonsurgical attempts to lose weight have been unsuccessful.

 Weight loss surgery, often called bariatric surgery, is not a cosmetic procedure.
 It's an educated surgical decision to improve your health and lifespan.
 Patients who opt for weight loss surgery at Reston Hospital see their lives transformed, with marked improvements in their health and quality of life.
 The transformative journey requires work and commitment, and we're here to help you navigate your new and life-altering path.